-The Vrije Universiteit Brussel is a dynamic and modern Flemish university with two campuses in the Brussels Capital Region: the main campus in Etterbeek is home to seven faculties, and in Jette you can find the medical campus and the University Hospital.
+The Vrije Universiteit Brussel is a dynamic and modern Flemish university with four campuses in the Brussels Capital Region: the main campus in Etterbeek is home to seven faculties, and in Jette you can find the medical campus and the University Hospital.

-The University is an excellent research centre having contributed to many patents, spin-offs, international publications, top researchers, Ph Ds, and having a strong presence on the European research scene and several renowned transdisciplinary research teams.
+The university is an excellent research centre having contributed to many patents, spin-offs, international publications, top researchers, PhDs, and having a strong presence on the European research scene and several renowned transdisciplinary research teams.

-- The university has been ranked a place within the best 350 universities in the world by the Times Higher Education world university ranking 2011-2012 and the position nr.
-204 in the QS World University Rankings 2011/12;
+- The university has been ranked a place within the best 250 universities in the world by the Times Higher Education world university ranking 2019 (VUB is in the top 6%)

 - it is a perfect place to do research - The Brussels-Capital region is one of the European hubs of scientific research and advanced technologies.

-- The university has excellent facilities to practice all kinds of sport: among other possibilities there are numerous interesting sport programs such as underwaterhockey, Ju Jitsu, waterpolo, badminton and many others;
+- the university has excellent facilities to practice all kinds of sport: among other possibilities there are numerous interesting sport programs such as underwater hockey, Ju Jitsu, water polo, badminton and many others;

 Fine chocolates, delectable waffles, assortment of beers, glitzy diamonds, and one could go on about the infinite things that describe and make up Belgium.
 Nestled amongst France, Germany, Luxembourg, and the Netherlands, Belgium is rich in history, culture, and earthly beauty.
 Comprised of a varied landscape, which includes rivers and gorges, contrasted by endless rolling plains and long stretches of wide, sandy beaches, Belgium is the nature lover's fantasies come true.